SCCapstone/Beacon/README.md

 and linking between pages.

 ## Simulator testing
-You can also test right in the simulator using the cordova commands from the previous chapter.
-For example, to test in the iOS simulator, run:
+To test in the iOS simulator, run:

 $ ionic cordova build ios